tifapp/FitnessProject/README.md

 9. Create an AWS account and follow the instructions in the link<https://docs.amplify.aws/>

-10. In the project folder use the command "amplify configure" and select the region "us-west-2" for AWS setup.
+10. In the project folder use the command "amplify init" and select the region "us-west-2" for AWS setup.

     1. See Sean for login details